 __Why are herbal packs used in Thai Therapy?
 Do they have added scents or oils?

 Herbal compresses are included in Therapeutic Thai Bodywork sessions at no additional charge.
 We use a fresh, organic, non-commercial blend from Thailand with no added oils or synthetic perfumes.
 Steamed herbal compresses are part of the Thai medicine tradition, effective in increasing circulation in stiff or swollen joints, reducing tissue inflammation, and easing pain.
 Their warmth and unique herbs are also calming to most clients, and are appreciated as part of therapeutic bodywork sessions.
 We will not use them if a client has contraindications or asks that the compresses not be used.

 Although raised platforms are sometimes used in villages in Thailand, they are ample, wide and solid: the practitioner works directly on the platform, thus the effect is the same as working on a thick mat the floor in that the practitioner can use their body effectively and safely, both for the client and themselves.
-This said, in exceptional circumstances we do use a table—such as for paralysis or for the frail elderly—or when working in a clinic or nursing home.
-However, with patience and care, or a Hoyer lift and a second pair of hands, a Thai bodywork session can usually be done in the traditional manner.
+This said, in exceptional circumstances we do use a table—such as for paralysis or for the frail elderly—or when working in a clinic or long-term care facility.
+However, with patience and care, as well as constructive guidance for getting to the floor and back up (a useful skill set for anyone)—or a Hoyer lift and a second pair of hands—a Therapeutic Thai Bodywork session can usually be done in the traditional manner.